ivvycode/apidocs/venues/venuedata/get-function-space-availability.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Return the venue function spaces availability for the venue.
+Returns the availability of function spaces in a specific venue.
 {% endapi-method-description %}

 {% api-method-spec %}